 3) While Colin MacFadyen claims that it was not a goal to assess the damage caused by the German collectors, SNH documentation contains a fabrication which suggests otherwise.
 The SNH Site Management Statement for Birk Knowes claims that “…a National Museums of Scotland Fossil Resource Assessment has concluded that the fossil-bearing resource has been almost totally removed by unauthorised collectors“.

 4) The BBC interview about the NMS report from the year 2002 mentioned that “She [=Suzanne Miller: lead author of the NMS report] has just completed an assessment of the damage caused by collectors at Birk Knowes”.
-This indicates that at least one of the purposes of the report was to assess the damage caused by the German collectors.
-(The reason we mention the BBC interview now is because Colin MacFadyen would assign a lot of value to it later on, in question 10.)
+This indicates that at least one of the purposes of the report was to assess the damage caused by German collectors.
+(The reason we mention the BBC interview right now is because Colin MacFadyen would assign a lot of value to it later on, in question 10.)

 This question points out that there is a disparity between the title of the NMS report and its contents.
 He evades this question by referring to his answer from question 2, which already evaded the question.